dotnet/dotnet-docker/samples/aspnetapp/deploy-container-to-aci.md

 You can deploy ASP.NET Core applications to Azure Container Instances (ACI) with Docker.
 ACI is a great option for application testing and can also be used for production deployment (not covered here).
 These instructions are based on the [ASP.NET Core Docker Sample](README.md).

 These instructions only work for Linux-based images.
-ACI currently supports Windows Server 2016 images based on Long-Term Servicing Channel (LTSC) versions.
-Windows Semi-Annual Channel (SAC) releases like Nano Server, version 1803, 1809, 1903, and 1909 are unsupported.
+ACI currently supports Windows Server 2016 images based on Long-Term Servicing Channel (LTSC) versions and also the Windows Semi-Annual Channel (SAC) 1809 release.
+Other Windows SAC releases like 1803, 1903, and 1909 are unsupported.

 ## Build Application